trutrix/project-wormhole/README.md

   - On demand data for faster editor performance
   - Indexes all top records in less than 300ms
   - Data is only converted to actual record structure on request
+- `ESMFull` - `WIP`
+  - Parse all data, take advantage of multi-threading
 - `SmartESM` - `WIP`
   - Tries to load the data as a game would, prioritizing certain data